Diamonsam/PortFolio/README.md

 # Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/iharsh234/WebApp/issues/new) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/Rajsarj/Kingdom/issues/new) by including your search query and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/Rajsarj/Kingdom/issues/new/choose).
 Please include sample queries and their corresponding results.

 # Built with

+- [HTML](https://www.w3schools.com/html/) - HTML is the standard markup language for Web pages.
+- [CSS](https://www.w3schools.com/css/) - CSS is the language we use to style an HTML document.
+- [Javascript](https://www.w3schools.com/js/) - JavaScript is the programming language of the Web.
 - [jQuery - Ajax](http://www.w3schools.com/jquery/jquery_ref_ajax.asp) - jQuery simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.
 - [Google Map API](https://mapsplatform.google.com/) - Google Maps Platform.
 See where real-world insights and location solutions can take your business.
 - [Bootstrap](http://getbootstrap.com/) - Extensive list of components and  Bundled Javascript plugins.